DasVinch/rtconf/README.md

+# rtconf

-# rtconf subpackage -- standalone version
+## rtconf subpackage -- this is the standalone version

 The complete version will be open-sourced at a later date.
 This package will be deprecated when the complete release (SCExAO's software-main), which includes this as a submodule, is published.